VPNL/faceHands/README.md

 Each script assumes that the current working directory is `faceHands/code/` and that code and data folders are not modified.

-**helperFunctions:** This folder contains plotting functions used for some of the scripts.
+`/helperFunctions/:` This folder contains plotting functions used for some of the scripts.

 `Fig1b_calibratedFaceHandLikeness.m:` This script used the mTurk ratings for face- and hand-likeness ratings and plots Figure 1b.